Army Chief asks his force to take all precautions against coronavirus

 Under 'Operation Namaste', the Army has issued series of directives to all its bases to insulate the force from the coronavirus.
 The Army headquarters issued a number of advisories in the last few weeks to deal with the situation.
 "To fight this problem (coronavirus), the government has taken several special steps.
 In this fight, it is our duty to help the government and civil administration," the Army Chief said.

-The Army has already set up command-wise helpline as part of measures to deal with any possible eventualities arising out of the pandemic..
+The Army has already set up command-wise helpline as part of measures to deal with any possible eventualities arising out of the pandemic.
+As of now, the Army has reported one case of a serving soldier testing positive.

+"He was on leave at his home in Leh, taking care of his father who had returned recently from Iran and suffering from COVID-19," said Director General of Armed Forces Medical Services Lt Gen Anup Banerjee.
+A total of 28 service hospitals have been identified for dealing with coronavirus cases including civilian patients.

+Banerjee said the Army is ready to dispatch a RRT (Rapid Response Team) to Nepal for assisting the country to deal with COVID-19 cases.
+"Other assistance as sought from Ministry of External Affairs/ Ministry of Defence for other countries will be provided as and when required," he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)